evrythng/evrythng.js/README.md

 communicate with the EVRYTHNG API. `fetch` has already been shipped in all the major browsers (see http://caniuse.com/#feat=fetch).
 The `isomorphic-fetch` dependency of this project should take care of this for you.

+When using Node.js, version 10 and above is required.

 ## Scopes